 So, in plain English, God’s Grace is Him helping us become new and Christ-like.

 Wow!
 Makes me think of another verse:

 For it is God who works in you to will and to act in order to fulfill his good purpose.Philippians 2:13 NIV

 I’ve always been encouraged by this verse, but I did not realize that it was talking about God’s Grace!

-So, let’s go from a dictionary definition to a biblical understanding of grace.
+So, let’s go from a dictionary definition to a biblical one.
+Understanding what the grace of God can do on a personal level begins with the Bible.
 I don’t want this to be another post that just talks in circles and doesn’t answer the question of helping with understanding God’s grace and favor.
 Especially when it comes to setting goals as a Christian.